-There’s music and movement for every age at the J Dance Studio—ballet, yoga, martial arts, parent/child dance exercise, drama and performance.
+There’s music and movement for every age at the J Dance Studio—ballet, yoga, parent/child dance exercise, drama and performance.
 The studios are spacious and bright with a lovely view of Mt.
 Baker.

 Northwest Ballet Academy strives to bring dance awareness to the community through professional dance training, performances, outreach programs and collaborations with Whatcom County’s performing arts organizations.
-We provide opportunities for students interested in arts-related careers including choreography, teaching, stage production, publicity, costume design and set construction.
+They provide opportunities for students interested in arts-related careers including choreography, teaching, stage production, publicity, costume design and set construction.
 Audition opportunities for national dance schools and performing companies are provided for students who are interested in expanding their training.
-We have made enormous strides in providing for our students and are proud to have students studying and working professionally with dance and theatre companies around the country and abroad.

-While continuing the tradition of supportive, nurturing dance education and performing opportunities begun by Morca Academy and Pacific Dance Company, Northwest Ballet has distinguished itself as the premiere ballet school and company in the Northern Puget Sound region.
+Continuing the tradition of supportive, nurturing dance education and performing opportunities begun by Morca Academy and Pacific Dance Company, Northwest Ballet distinguishes itself as the premiere ballet school and company in the Northern Puget Sound region.

 School Year Programs